 How To Reserve Tombstone Territorial Park

-Reservations for the 2024 season open on March 6, 2024 at 9:00am MST.
+Reservations for the season open on March 6, 2026 at 9am GMT.
 Plan your trip dates and check campsite availability on Yukon Parks’ website.
 You’ll need to create an account (if you haven’t already) and then book campsite dates online.
 All backcountry campers must book their first night at Grizzly Lake Campground.
 Spend up to 3 nights in a row at any one campsite.
 Only one tent per tent pad is permitted.

 Note: Interested in hiking to Grizzly, Divide, and/or Talus Lakes in Tombstone Park?
-You must reserve online prior to arrival.
-Tend pad availability is limited and reservations are non-transferable.
+You must reserve online before arrival.
+Tend pad availability is limited, and reservations are non-transferable.
 Plan your trip and check availability early to avoid disappointment.

 Cost of Hiking in Tombstone Territorial Park